direct-adv-interfaces/mocha-headless-chrome/README.md

 Then prepare the test page (see [the example](example-page.html)).

 *Note.
-It is necessary to add the **<meta charset="utf-8">** tag.
+It is necessary to add the **&lt;meta charset="utf-8">** tag.
 Otherwise browser may use another encoding and test results will be shown incorrectly.*

 Then run the CLI and specify your test page path using **-f** parameter.